 Haytons Stream forms part of Christchurch’s stormwater network, which is owned and operated by Christchurch City Council.

-The stream runs through the middle of a large industrial area in Hornby-Wigram and the Christchurch West Melton Water Zone Committee has identified it as a priority catchment due to its high level of pollution.
+The stream runs through the middle of a large industrial area in Hornby-Wigram and it has a high level of pollution.

 Run-off from footpaths, roads and gutters during rain events carries contaminants into the waterway.